SeanPlusPlus/transformer-workshop/text-generation/README.md

     - Prompts and generated texts are organized into styled cards using Bootstrap.
     - Skipped texts are highlighted for clarity.

-## Fine-Tuning GPT-2 with HTML Output
+# Fine-Tuning GPT-2 with HTML Output

 `gpt2_fine_tuning.pyt`

-# README: Fine-Tuning GPT-2 with HTML Output

 ## Overview
 This script fine-tunes OpenAI's GPT-2 model using a small, predefined dataset and generates text based on custom prompts.
 It also displays the generated output in an HTML file that opens in your default web browser.